Pet safety

 Is monstera safe for cats and dogs?

-Not entirely — monstera is mildly toxic to cats and dogs.
-It rarely causes serious harm, but chewing it triggers real discomfort, so it is best kept out of a pet's reach.
+Avoid for a pet household.
+Monstera is ASPCA-listed toxic to both cats and dogs; even a small chew can drive a vet visit.
+Plenty of look-alikes on the non-toxic side of the list — see alternatives below.
 This classification follows the ASPCA Toxic and Non-Toxic Plant List, the most widely used reference for companion-animal plant safety in the US and the standard most UK vets cite as well.
 Listed by the ASPCA as toxic to cats and dogs due to insoluble calcium oxalate crystals.
 Chewing causes oral irritation, drooling and rarely vomiting.
 Keep cuttings out of reach during propagation.

 What happens if a pet eats monstera?